grafana/scribe/demo/README.md

 ## [`./complex`](./complex)

 This more complex pipeline creates a single pipeline which runs many steps with logs and timeouts.
-It has many steps and demonstrates a maintainable approach to writing large pipelines.
+It has many steps and demonstrates a maintainable approach to writing large pipelines and steps that use structured logging and traces.

 ### Features